bitcoin-resources/bitcoin-resources.github.io/index.md

 - [Featured Episodes of the Cryptoconomy Podcast][guy-episodes-curated] curated by Infominer
 - [Bitcoin Archive][bitcoin-archive] by Max Hillebrand
 - [Bitcoin Rabbit Hole][brh] by Adam Taché
+- [Bitcoin Publications and Talks][adaptive-capital] by Adaptive Capital
 - [Bitcoin Learning Master List][blml] by Nick Ward
 - [Awesome What is Bitcoin][awib] list by CypherPoet
 - [Awesome Bitcoin][ab] list of libraries and APIs by Igor Barinov